|Guide||♦||108 Triplogs||9 Topics|

 This passage begins at the Kelvin Bridge as it crosses the Gila River.
-Just beyond the north end of the bridge the route turns west onto Centurian Road and follows this through a private home area to new single-track trail.
+Just beyond the north end of the bridge the route turns west onto Centurian Road and follows this through a private home area to the new single-track trail.
 The trail then follows the Gila River for many miles - sometimes rising several hundred feet above and sometimes near river level.
-It passes through several gates, crosses numerous canyon drainages and occasionally catches a glimpse of The Spine, Walnut Canyon Narrows, Copper Butte, and The Rincon, all to the north.
+It passes through several gates, crosses numerous canyon drainages, and occasionally catches a glimpse of The Spine, Walnut Canyon Narrows, Copper Butte, and The Rincon, all to the north.

-At just over 15 miles from the beginning the trail turns north, leaving the river and traverses through the canyons.
+At just over 15 miles from the beginning, the trail turns north, leaving the river, and traverses through the canyons.
 It climbs steadily on new single-track and several short sections of old mining roads.
 After traversing spectacular ridgelines and winding around numerous side drainages, the trail crosses the boundary of Tonto National Forest and then ends at a gate on an abandoned two-track road.

 Southern Trailhead: Gila River - Kelvin Bridge